zackw/langid.py/README.rst

 Mini-Intro for this Fork
 ------------------------
-This is a fork of `ssafd's langid.py module <https://github.com/saffsd/langid.py/)>`_ for Python 3 compatibility.
+This is a fork of `saffsd's langid.py module <https://github.com/saffsd/langid.py/)>`_ for Python 3 compatibility.
-I'm using the same langid.py file as `saffsd <https://github.com/saffsd>`_, and have run everything else through the 2to3 auto-transformer; I've also made some style tweaks, but otherwise the changes are minimal.
+I'm using the same langid.py file as `saffsd <https://github.com/saffsd>`_, and have run everything else through the 2to3 auto-transformer.
+I've also made some style tweaks based on PEP 8.
+These changes are all pretty minimal. **My testing has been minimal as well**.
+Nothing should explode, but take care.
+Ok, that's it for me.
+Have fun! - `pmlandwehr <https://github.com/pmlandwehr`_ *December 7, 2014*

 Introduction
 ------------